19hours/sg-statutes/Acts/Moneylenders Act.md

 “unlicensed moneylender” means a person —

-(a) who is presumed to be a moneylender under section 3; and
+(a) who is presumed to be a moneylender under section 3 of the Moneylender’s Act (Cap.
+188); and

 (b) who is not a licensee or an exempt moneylender.